asset-group/asset-group.github.io/_projects/val-ver.md

 ---
-title: Validation, Verification and Optimization of Software Non-functional Properties
+title: Systems and Software Engineering for Performance

 description: |
   Validation, Verification and Optimization of Non-functional Software Properties (e.g. performance).